Michael John Curlook Sells 10,000 Shares of MAG Silver Corp (TSE:MAG) Stock

-MAG Silver Corp (TSE:MAG) (NYSEAMERICAN:MAG) Senior Officer Michael John Curlook sold 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, July 8th.
-The stock was sold at an average price of C$20.36, for a total transaction of C$203,600.00.
-Following the transaction, the insider now directly owns 96,743 shares of the company’s stock, valued at C$1,969,687.48.
+MAG Silver Corp (TSE:MAG) (NYSEAMERICAN:MAG) Senior Officer Michael John Curlook sold 10,000 shares of the stock in a transaction on Wednesday, July 8th.
+The shares were sold at an average price of C$20.36, for a total transaction of C$203,600.00.
+Following the completion of the transaction, the insider now owns 96,743 shares of the company’s stock, valued at approximately C$1,969,687.48.

 Michael John Curlook also recently made the following trade(s):